camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ## Manage existing configurations

 Existing Git configurations can be edited from the gear icon beside the **Sync with GitHub**, or **Sync with GitLab** button.
-Permission to update these settings are limited by the roles within your organization and project.
+Permission to update these settings are limited to **project administrators**.

-- **Organization owners/administrators:** Edit and update all configuration options.
-- **Users with `Web Modeler Admin` role - Self-Managed:** Edit and update all configuration options.
-- **Project administrators, and Project editors:** Cannot make changes to the GitHub configuration.

 ## Change Git provider